 It was founded in 1891 as the City of London Chamber of Arbitration after the Court of Common Council of the City of London set up a committee to make proposals for the establishment of a tribunal for arbitration of domestic and transnational commercial disputes within London.
 In 1981, the institute changed its name to the London Court of International Arbitration to reflect the nature of its work, which was by then predominantly international.

 The Permanent Court of Arbitration is an arbitral intergovernmental organization headquartered at the Hague in Netherlands.
 Its main aim is to resolve disputes through arbitration between member states, intergovernmental organizations or private parties arising out of international agreements.
 There were two separate multilateral conventions that helped constitute the institute.

 The institute has attracted membership of over 121 countries.
 The secretariat of the institute is the International Bureau, which is chaired by the Secretary General.
 The bureau provides administrative support and research services.

 1. The International Court of Arbitration

-It is part of the International Chamber of Commerce and is dedicated to resolving international commercial disputes through arbitration.
+This court is part of the International Chamber of Commerce and is dedicated to resolving international commercial disputes through arbitration.
 It was founded in 1923 by a Former French Minister of Finance who was its first President, Etienne Clemental.
-Its headquarters are located at Paris, France.
-Currently, it has attracted over 100 members drawn from around 92 countries.
-Since it being established, it has handled more than 500 cases.
+Its headquarters are located in Paris, France.
+It has attracted over 100 members drawn from around 92 countries.
+Since being established, it has handled more than 500 cases.

-It is quite evident that arbitration and other alternative dispute resolution mechanisms apart from litigation are here to stay no matter how metropolitan the world tends to be.
-This is evidenced by the huge framework of arbitration institutions in the world.
+It is quite evident that arbitration and other alternative dispute resolution mechanisms apart from litigation are here to stay, no matter how metropolitan the world tends to be.
+This is evidenced by the huge framework of arbitration institutions across the globe.